-The Kroc Institute is pleased to announce that two scholars specializing in religion, conflict and peace have begun their terms as visiting research fellows during the spring 2016 semester.
-Both appointments are supported by a grant from the Henry Luce Foundation.
+The Kroc Institute is pleased to announce that two scholars have begun their terms as visiting research fellows during the spring 2017 semester.

 Each year, the Visiting Research Fellows Program brings outstanding scholars (at the post-doctoral and senior scholar level) to the Kroc Institute to conduct research, collaborate with faculty, and participate in the life of the Kroc Institute and Notre Dame.